Affordable Educational Resources Course Redesign Institute

-Instructor: Stephen Finlay, Scholarly Communication Librarian, Franklin D. Schurz Library
+Instructor: Stephen Finlay, Scholarly Communication Librarian, Franklin D. Schurz Library, email@example.com, 520-4209

 Location: IU South Bend University Center for Excellence in Teaching, Northside Hall 245.
-There will be an option for remote attendance via Zoom for each session.
+If unable to attend in person, each session will be streamed live via the web.

 Stipend for completion: Office of Academic Affairs is offering a $1,200 stipend for completion of this program.